cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 **Let's predict where on the website a user is looking at by watching their eyes through the webcam!**

 In the browser, we can easily get access to the user's webcam.
 Taking the **whole image** would be **too large** an input for the net, and it would have to do a lot of work before it could even find out where the eyes are.
-This might be fine in a model that we train offline and deploy on a server, but to be trained and used in the browser, this would be too big a task.
+This might be fine in a model that we train offline and deploy on a server, but to be trained and used in the browser, this would be too daunting a task.

-To help the network, let's just use the **part of the image around the user's eyes**.
-With a third party JS library, we can locate the eyes and crop that area of the image:
+To help the network, we can provide it only the **part of the image around the user's eyes**.
+This rectangle surrounding the eyes can be located using a third party library.
+So the first part of the pipeline looks like this:

 {% include svgs/lookie-lookie_extraction.svg %}

-I use a **lightweight JS library** to locate the face inside the image.
-It's called [clmtrackr](https://github.com/auduno/clmtrackr), and while not perfect, it's quite amazing out of the box.
+The **JS library** I use to **detect and locate the face** is called [clmtrackr](https://github.com/auduno/clmtrackr).
+It's not perfect, but pretty lightweight, fast and overall great out of the box.

-With only this small but relevant image as input, a simple **Convolutional Neural Network** shouldn't have much trouble learning the problem:
+With only this small but relevant image as input, a simple **convolutional neural network** shouldn't have much trouble learning the problem:

 {% include svgs/lookie-lookie_model.svg %}